 City Girls “Twerk”

 What is your philosophy on weddings?

 Weddings should be fun.
 I like to work with couples starting months ahead of time to get a sense of who they are and what they want the event to be, not just the music.
 That way on the day of they can enjoy time with friends and family not have to think about the DJ or the music.

 What makes you different from your competition?

 Personality and experience set me apart.
 There aren’t a lot of people out there with the necessary combination of creativity and responsibility to be a great private event DJ.
 A lot of “real DJs” are just plain rude, and most “wedding DJs” will not push the envelope beyond the lowest common denominator.
-I occupy that rare middle ground where I can play for 20 people or 10,000, young or old and keep everybody dancing.
+I occupy that rare middle ground where I can take the lead or take requests, play for young and old, pop or niche audiences and keep everybody dancing.
 I also find myself grooving along in the DJ booth and having as much fun as the guests, which tends to be infectious.

 What do you do to motivate the crowd if no one is dancing?

 Switch it up!
 I like to keep things moving and keep people guessing.
 Give them what they want but don’t be predictable.
 You have to watch your audience so you don't loose them in the first place.
 Eventually you get good at reading a crowd and sensing what they need to get them going.

 What problems have you encountered at a wedding and how have you solved it?

 A common problem is the friend or relative who has been asked to play an acoustic instrument at the wedding but didn’t realize that they needed amplification to be heard by hundreds of guests.
 I always pack extra microphones and cables that can turn a DJ monitor into an emergency PA system in minutes.